New York State Police, New York

 Trooper David Brinkerhoff was accidentally shot and killed by another officer during an intense gun battle while taking part in a manhunt for an assailant who had shot and wounded a New York State Trooper the previous day.

-Trooper Brinkerhoff had served with the New York State Police for 8 1/2 years.
-He is survived by his wife and seven month old daughter.
-He was assigned to the Mobile Response Team.
+Trooper Brinkerhoff had served with the New York State Police for 8 1/2 years and was assigned to the Mobile Response Team.
+He is survived by his wife and seven-month-old daughter.

 Bio